coffeek3/ogre-gpu/Docs/src/scripts.md

 Format: texture\_ref &lt;Local_Name&gt; &lt;Reference_Compositor&gt; &lt;Reference_Texture_Name&gt;

 @param Local_Name
 A name to give the referenced texture, which must be unique within this compositor.
-This name is used to reference the texture in @ref Compositor-Target-Passes, when the texture is rendered to, and in @ref Compositor-Passes, when the texture is used as input to a material rendering a fullscreen quad.
+This name is used to reference the texture in [target passes](#Compositor-Target-Passes), when the texture is rendered to, and in [passes](#Compositor-Passes), when the texture is used as input to a material rendering a fullscreen quad.

 @param Reference_Compositor
 The name of the compositor that we are referencing a texture from